-Inventory management is a broad spectrum of activities involving stock auditing, controlling, counting, reception and inspection of materials, and so much more.
+Inventory management is a broad spectrum of activities involving stock auditing, controlling, counting, receiving and inspecting materials, and so much more.
 As such, there are a couple of things to keep in mind.

 First, selecting a system that can handle the current inventory volume is important.
-This can be challenging because you might not know how your inventory will grow in the future.
+This can be challenging because you might not know how your inventory will grow.
 The best way to get around this challenge is to select an open system like RFID or barcode scanners.
 These systems can be expanded over time to accommodate your growing volume.

 You also need to ensure that your employees don’t have a hard time using the automated inventory management system.
 There should be a standardized way of recording purchases, transfers, sales, and returns and a clear process for reordering inventory.

 How the Experts at Automaly Can Help You in Inventory Management Automation in Pipedrive?